pabigot/embtextf/README.rst

 Embtextf features:

-* Output is generated using a callback function to produce the generated text, eliminating large memory buffers on the heap or stack;

-* Most standard printf(3c) format string expressions are supported;
+* The base embtextf_vuprintf() function supports *printf(3c)
+  compatible output through a caller-provided callback function that handles each formatted character as it is produced.
+This approach eliminates the need for large internal buffers to hold the constructed data;

+* The format-string capabilities cover most non-floating-point format specifiers and modifiers, with some compile-time control to mediate between features and required code space;

 * Additional functions for generating base-2 through base-36 representations
   of standard C integer types;

-* Highly space-efficient implementation (between 1KB and 2.5KB for the entire family of \*printf() functions, depending on feature selection)
+* The entire family of *printf(3c) functions takes between 1KB and 2.5KB of code depending on target processor and feature selection.

 Each provided function is prefixed with ``embtextf_`` to isolate it from both the toolchain and application namespaces.
 This allows embtextf to co-exist with toolchains like `mspgcc`_, which provide the same functionality in a compatible way, and others like Code Composer Studio which provide similarly named functions but with different semantics or interfaces.
 The application program can use the preprocessor to redirect unqualified names to the embtextf implementations.

   **WARNING** This should be considered a beta release of embtextf.
 The functionality is complete and reliable.
 However, public function names,